ASBESTOS: What Can't It Not Do?

 (click image to read copy)

-.
+The burning smell of irony.
 Reader Chris Jarvis sent in this ad which, judging by the look and type, I'd say is circa 1970s-mid80s (update: it's from 1981).
 Copy reads: "Asbestos contains fire, cannot burn and holds up after metal and glass have melted down, giving vital time for people to escape."
 Also, note the tagline.

 The ad is from a Canadian company, Asbestos Corporation Limited.
 Surprised they're still operating and haven't been sued into a pile of dust.